![]() |

 Simplon Hospice with me (left) |

 The Hubschhorn (pretty mountain) is not but dominates this path.
 Then, pleasant zig-zags take one up to the top of the pass.
 There is a huge Hospice just over the top of the pass.
 I went there, too & took a room, which was conveniently close to the loos & showers!
 I was impressed by the room.
 There was double glazing on outer & inner windows either side of the thick walls & an interesting simple leather arm chair of one slab of leather.
 This place is run by monks but there are nuns as well, all in simple short tunics & jeans with small wooden crosses.
-Above all, It is cheap: Sfr55 including dinner in 2008, which was vegetarian & ample, served at long, wooden tables.
-I chatted to a German couple.
-This is a delightful place to stay.
-About 26,000 paces, it took slow old me (65) about 7 hours.
+Above all, It is cheap: Sfr55 including dinner in 2008, which was vegetarian, as it happened but this is not the rule, as two years later, we had meat.
+The food is ample, that is, it keeps coming until people stop eating.
+It is served at long, wooden tables where I chatted to a German couple.
+This is a delightful place.
+When I stayed with my wife in 2014, the conversation was in English, German& French.
+About 26,000 paces, it took slow old me (65) about 7 hours in 2005.

 Contact: Ken Baldry, 17 Gerrard Road, Islington, London N1 8AY +44(0)20 7359 6294 or e-mail him